st4rk-71/portfolio/docs/ai-usage-report.md

 ---

-## 2. How AI Was Used
+## 2. How AI Was Used in Assignment 4

-###  API Integration Support
-AI helped me understand:
+AI helped with:

+### 🔧 Polishing the Application
+- Suggested improvements for responsiveness
+- Helped refine visuals and spacing
-- Which GitHub API endpoint to use
+- Ensured the GitHub API section looked professional
-- How to make a `fetch()` request using `async/await`
-- How to handle different responses (success, 404, network error)
-- How to display the fetched data inside my page

-I rewrote and adapted the code to match my existing HTML/CSS.
+### 📄 Documentation
+- Assisted in writing:
+  - README.md (A4 version)
+  - Technical documentation
+  - Project structure explanation
+  - Clearer description of features and components

+### 🌍 Deployment Support
+- Guided through GitHub Pages setup
+- Helped fix path-related issues
+- Ensured the repository structure matched assignment requirements

+### 🎤 Presentation Planning
+- Provided slide structure
+- Suggested timing (5–7 minutes)
+- Helped outline technical highlights

 ---

-### Complex Logic (Sorting )
-The AI suggested approaches for:
-- Sorting project cards A→Z and Z→A
-- Saving sorting state using `localStorage`
-- Reordering DOM elements efficiently

-I implemented the logic manually based on the explanation.

----

-### Error Handling & User Feedback
-AI provided ideas for:
-- Loading messages
-- Friendly error text
-- Retry buttons
-- “No repositories found” states

-I customized the wording and wrote the final implementation myself.

----

 ## 3. Benefits of AI Assistance
-- Faster understanding of the GitHub API
+- Faster debugging
+- Cleaner documentation workflow
-- Clearer idea of how to structure asynchronous JavaScript
+- Clearer understanding of how to structure a complete application
-- Improved sorting and filtering logic
-- Better UX ideas for feedback and loading states
+- Better explanation of asynchronous API behavior

 ---

 ## 4. Challenges Faced
-- Some AI-generated code was too advanced, so I simplified it
+- Some AI suggestions required simplification
+- Ensuring the project remained fully my own work
-- Needed to modify examples to fit my existing project
+- Adjusting AI code examples to fit my existing structure
-- Had to test different API error scenarios manually

 ---

 ## 5. Learning Outcomes
-From this assignment, I learned:
+Through AI-assisted development, I learned:
-- How to connect a webpage to an external API
-- How to work with async/await and promises
+- How to debug layout and API errors efficiently
-- How to manage state (theme, filters, sorting, GitHub username)
-- How to build multi-step logic (filter → sort → render)
+- How to design structured documentation
-- How to design better user feedback and error handling
+- How to deploy static applications professionally
-- How to debug API responses in DevTools
+- How to prepare a concise technical presentation
+- How to use AI responsibly as a helper, not as a replacement

 ---

-## 6. Responsible and Ethical AI Usage
+## 6. Ethical Usage
+- All AI-generated content was modified and rewritten by me
+- I ensured full understanding of every line of code
-I used AI only as a **helper** to understand concepts.
+- AI was used only to support learning and clarity
-I modified all suggestions, wrote custom code, and validated everything myself.
-No unmodified AI output was submitted.
-All code decisions were my own, and AI was used for learning, not replacing my work.